orfeio/orfeio/gradit.md

 Join [eduroam][4] at Princeton or other institutions using your Princeton email address as the credential.

 Do not join [puvisitor][5]; it is for short-term visitors without an institutional affiliation.
-Remove the network from your device's list of remembered networks if you are experiencing network connectivity trouble.
+Remove puvisitor from your device's list of remembered networks if you are experiencing connectivity trouble.

 ## Printing